swamphobbit22/my-nc-news/README.md

-<Span style="color: blue"># NC News API</span>
+# NC News API

 **Overview**

-The NC News API is a robust backend server application designed for a news aggregation and discussion platform.
+The NC News API is a backend server application designed for a news aggregation and discussion platform.
 Similar to Reddit's functionality, this API provides comprehensive endpoints for managing articles, topics, comments, and user interactions.

 **Key Features**